Bcpoole/airship/README.md

-*This was a Go + SQLite program written for my CS 457 Database Management Systems class opposed to doing it in PHP and MySQL.
+*This was a Go and SQLite web app written for my CS 457 Database Management Systems class opposed to doing it in PHP and MySQL.
 I may or may not come back to this and improve it slightly.*

 #Setup